 For accounting purposes, AHS was the surviving entity.
 The transaction was accounted for as a recapitalization of AHS pursuant to which AHS was treated as the accounting acquirer, surviving and continuing entity although the Company is the legal acquirer.
 The Company did not recognize goodwill or any intangible assets in connection with this transaction.
 Accordingly, the Company's historical financial statements are those of AHS and its wholly-owned subsidiary, Avalon Shanghai immediately following the consummation of this reverse merger transaction.

-On February 7, 2017, the Company formed Avalon RT 9 Properties, LLC, a New Jersey limited liability company, and on January 23, 2017, the Company incorporated Avalon (BVI) Ltd, a British Virgin Island company.
-There was no activity for these two newly formed subsidiaries since their formation and/or incorporation through March 31, 2017.
+On January 23, 2017, the Company incorporated Avalon (BVI) Ltd, a British Virgin Island company.
+There was no activity for the subsidiary since its incorporation through June 30, 2017.